GABRIELNNK/ReChan/README.md

     `-- game.bin     # or game.iso, file name doesn't matter
 ```

 Keep only one disc image in `discimage`.
-On first launch, rechan verifies the
+On first launch, ReChan verifies the
 disc version and uses its built-in extractor to prepare the required assets.
 No separate extraction utility is needed.
 Once assets are extracted the disc image folder can be deleted.

-rechan currently supports 64-bit x86 (`x86_64`) Windows and Linux.
+ReChan currently supports 64-bit x86 (`x86_64`) Windows and Linux.
 To compile
 it yourself, see the [build guide](docs/BUILDING.md).

 ## Legal and Asset Notice

-rechan is an unofficial, free, non-commercial reimplementation project for
+ReChan is an unofficial, free, non-commercial reimplementation project for
 *Jackie Chan Stuntmaster*.
 It is not affiliated with, endorsed by, sponsored
 by, or approved by any original developer, publisher, license holder, or
 rights holder.

-The release package may include support files created specifically for rechan
+The release package may include support files created specifically for ReChan
 by the project author, including new text files, fonts, and textures.
 These are
-newly authored rechan files, not files from the PlayStation game.
+newly authored ReChan files, not files from the PlayStation game.
 They do not
 contain or redistribute content extracted or copied from the original game.

 For the avoidance of doubt, **no original game assets, disc images, ROMs,
 original game executables, videos, music, voice clips, textures, models,
 levels, or other copyrighted PlayStation game data are included or distributed
-with rechan.**
+with ReChan.**
 The disc image placed in `discimage` is supplied by the user from their own
 legally obtained copy.
 Its required assets are extracted locally on that
-user's computer and are not part of the rechan distribution.
+user's computer and are not part of the ReChan distribution.

 *Jackie Chan Stuntmaster* and all related trademarks, copyrights, characters,
 names, logos, assets, and game data remain the property of their respective
 rights holders.
-Third-party libraries or assets included with rechan remain
+Third-party libraries or assets included with ReChan remain
 subject to their respective licenses.

 ## FAQ
 **Is this a PS1 emulator?**
-No. rechan is a reimplementation, the game logic is rewritten in C++ for PC and does not emulate PS1 hardware.
+No. ReChan is a reimplementation, the game logic is rewritten in C++ for PC and does not emulate PS1 hardware.

 **Will this work with PAL versions?**
 Currently only the NTSC-U version (**SLUS-00684**) is targeted.
 The PAL version is not supported and may differ in data layouts.